 Military and non-military service

 Finnish men have an obligation for national service.
-The obligation can be met through military service or undertaking non-military service.
+The obligation is met through military service.

 Fitness for military service and the start time are decided in call-ups which are sent to all men who are 18 in the call-up year.
 The date of the call-up is notified by a postal call-up alert which is accompanied by more detailed instructions on how to respond to the call-up.